 You do not want to automatically confirm all sessions for payment if you have a manual process where you confirm each session at a time.
 It is perfectly ok to proceed to process the payroll with unconfirmed sessions.
 Those that aren't confirmed will not be processed.

-onCourse assists you to view the payslips by tutor with the the section called “ Payslip Report ”.
+onCourse assists you to view the payslips by tutor with the Payslip report.
 This report is a summary of the payslips by classes, session, and can be run against a single tutor, a group of tutors, or all tutors.

 Open the Tutor pay window